fixongbg/cdceprog_DFO/README.md

-# How to program DFO with cdceprog HEX-files
+# How to program DFO with cdceprog
 This is a guide for programming DFOs for the Mega Drive, Playstation and Saturn with a Raspberry Pi.
 This corrects the sync frequence with a DFO (Dual Frequence Oscillator) to match 60Hz on PAL consoles.
 This is my collection of files to make the process much easier do.
 Credit goes to ikorb.

 # Connections